hackclub/hackclub/clubs/FAQ.md

 $0.
 Null.
 Nothing.
 Nada.

-All of our program is 100% free.
+Our entire program is 100% free.

 ### How many hours should I expect to put into this?

-Every club is different and has different needs each week.
-On average though, clubs break down into 2 categories
+Every club is different.
+On average though, clubs break down into 2 categories:

 1. before the first meeting, most leaders commit around 7-10 hours per week marketing and planning to launch
-2. a few meetings in, once members can show up without reminders most leaders commit around 4-5 hours per week
+2. a few meetings in, once members can show up without a weekly reminder, most leaders commit around 4-5 hours per week

 ### We've already organized our own club.
 Why should we apply?